GABETROLL/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 # Learn about MySql permissions and SQL joins
 ## Documentation (made by Holberton)
+_but slightly modified for the purpose of clear communication and learning_
 ### Install MySQL 8.0 on Ubuntu 20.04 LTS
 ```
 $ sudo apt update